emmairwin/community_curriculum/participation/community_curriculum/curriculum_standards_technical.md

 ## Curriculum File Format

 All curriculum is written in Markdown (filename.md), and separated according the the file structure below.
 [Markdown](http://daringfireball.net/projects/markdown/basics) is super-easy to write.
 [There are many awesome editors](http://whatismarkdown.com/).
+I use [this one for Mac](http://macdown.uranusjr.com/).

-If this feels like a barrier to your work, we will take submissions written in Google Docs (and we’ll convert to Markdown for you).
+**If this feels like a barrier to your work, we will take submissions written in Google Docs (and we’ll convert to Markdown for you).
+We encourage you however**

 # Curriculum Directory Structure

-The directory structure for all scenario #1 & 2 is the same.
-With a hierarchy of 'Main Topic' with all content related to that topic which usually includes an introduction, and always contains a README and contribute file.
+The directory structure for scenario #1 & 2 is the same.
+Top level is 'Main Focus/Project/Functional Area' with all content related to that topic at same level (introduction, contribute.md).

-Below main topic, one or more folders representing topics can exist organized by language.
+Below top-level, is one or more folders representing topics can exist organized by language (en = English).
 We'll get describe each of the files, and provide templates a bit later on.

 ![2](http://tiptoes.ca/scenerio.png)